 Along with the updating of our web sites we are initiating a technical report series that covers the research output of our center.
-In addition to the reports that are regularly sent to our members, we are cataloging these reports on the web sites mentioned above.
-This allows us and other researchers to refer to these reports prior to their publication.
+In addition to the reports that are regularly sent to our members, we will be cataloging these reports on the web sites mentioned above.
+This will also allow us and other researchers to refer to these reports prior to their publication.